appoena/ubat-docs/Writerside/topics/run-the-cli.md

 The cli is available for `amd64 (64-bit x86)` and `Arm v8` architectures.

-> During private beta all cli binaries will be provided by our team and are subject to change!
+> During beta all cli binaries will be provided by our team and are subject to change!

 [comment]: <> (Download the cli for your platform at )